juliatsaltas/Vehicle-Collision-Prediction/README.md

 # GA-DataScience-Showcase
-This repo is to showcase my final project code and presentation for the General Assembly Data Science course taken from Dec 2020 to Feb 2021.
+This repo is to showcase my final project code and presentation for the Part Time General Assembly Data Science course taken from Dec 2020 to Feb 2021.